mkhoa1412/code-challenge/src/problem3/readme.md

   }
   ```

-- Next, the logic for filtering out balances based on priority and amount (`amount <= 0`) should be refactored for better readability.
-The original code uses an unclear variable name (`lhsPriority`) and embeds the logic inline.
-Instead, we should:
+- Next, the original filtering logic uses the condition `amount <= 0` to exclude balances, but this is incorrect for our needs.
+We want to keep only balances where the amount is greater than zero (`amount > 0`), because balances with zero or negative amounts are not meaningful to display or process.
+To improve readability and correctness, we should:

   - Rename the variable for clarity (e.g., `balancePriority`)
   - Move the filtering logic into a **named helper function outside the component**